Hadith: Relationship with sunnah

 The word sunnah is also used in reference to a normative custom of Muhammad or the early Muslim community.
 Joseph Schacht describes hadith as providing "the documentation" of the sunnah.
 Some sources (Khaled Abou El Fadl) limit hadith to verbal reports, with the deeds of Muhammad and reports about his companions being part of the sunnah, but not hadith.

 Another source (Joseph A. Islam) distinguishes between the two saying:

 Whereas the 'Hadith' is an oral communication that is allegedly derived from the Prophet or his teachings, the 'Sunna' (quite literally: mode of life, behaviour or example) signifies the prevailing customs of a particular community or people. ...
 A 'Sunna' is a practice which has been passed on by a community from generation to generation en masse, whereas the hadith are reports collected by later compilers often centuries removed from the source. ...
 A practice which is contained within the Hadith may well be regarded as Sunna, but it is not necessary that a Sunna would have a supporting hadith sanctioning it.

 Sunnah originally meant a tradition (urf) that did not mean good or bad.
 Later, "good traditions" began to be referred to as sunnah in Islamic community and the concept of "Muhammad's sunnah" was established.
 Muhammad's sunnah gave way to the "hadiths of Muhammad" which were transmitted orally, then recorded in corpuses and systematized and purified within following centuries.
 Hadiths were later placed in a respected place among the sources of sharia in many Islamic sects, and thus replaced the sunnah in the establishment of sharia.

-Similar literature

 Islamic literary classifications similar to hadith (but not sunnah) are maghazi and sira.
 They differ from hadith in that they are organized "relatively chronologically" rather than by subject.